patovicens/margovia-js/README.md

 ## Where to use it

-Use the SDK in server-side code that already calls OpenAI, Anthropic, or another model provider.
+Use the SDK in backend code that already calls OpenAI, Anthropic, or another model provider.
 Do not expose `MARGOVIA_API_KEY` in browser code.

 Works with Node/JS backends such as Express, Fastify, Hono, Next.js route handlers/server actions, Remix actions, workers, and background jobs.